divnix/digga/README.md

 Doing this will also add them to the flake's `nixosModules` or `overlays` outputs to import them easily into an external NixOS configuration as well.

-## Pull Requests

-While much of your work in this template may be idiosyncratic in nature.
-Anything that might be generally useful to the broader NixOS community can be synced to the `template` branch to provide a host of useful NixOS configurations available "out of the box".
-If you wish to contribute such an expression please follow these guidelines:

-* format your code with [`nixfmt`][nixfmt]
-* The commit message follows the same semantics as [nixpkgs][nixpkgs].
-  * You can use a `#` symbol to specify ambiguities.
-For example, `develop#zsh: <rest of commit message>` would tell me that your updating the `zsh` subprofile living under the `develop` profile.

 # License

 This software is licensed under the [MIT License](COPYING).